SideScrollUI/SideScroll.Templates/README.md

 # SideScroll .NET Templates

-This repository contains the official `.NET` project templates for building new [SideScroll](https://github.com/SideScrollUI/SideScroll) applications.
+This repository contains the `.NET` project templates for building new [SideScroll](https://github.com/SideScrollUI/SideScroll) applications

-> 📦 For information about the SideScroll framework itself, visit the [main repo](https://github.com/SideScrollUI/SideScroll).
+> 📦 For information about the SideScroll framework itself, visit the [main repo](https://github.com/SideScrollUI/SideScroll)

 ---

-## 🚀 Installation
+## 🚀 Installing

 To install the templates: